ntrezowan/the-plain/_posts/2019-05-21-testing-ssl-vulnerabilities-and-implementing-perfect-forward-secrecy.md

     Accepted  TLSv1.0  128 bits  SEED-SHA
 ```
 _**nmap**_ (https://nmap.org/):
-Here is an example which will show all the TLS cipher suites that are supported by a web server;
+To see all the TLS cipher suites that are supported by a web server;
 ```
     # nmap -sV --script ssl-enum-ciphers -p 443 example.com | grep -i TLS*